Howard Jarvis Taxpayers Association: Nordlinger v. Hahn Legal Challenge to Proposition 13

 Fox guided the association against a successful legal challenge to Proposition 13 that landed before the United States Supreme Court.
 The case, known as Nordlinger v.
 Hahn, involved the issue of whether Proposition 13's reassessment scheme violated the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution.
 On June 18, 1992, the court held that Proposition 13's acquisition-value assessment scheme does not violate the federal Equal Protection Clause.

 When the court agreed to hear the Nordlinger case, Fox said the case was "life or death for Proposition 13."
 Fox also said:

 Proposition 218 (1996)

 In 1996, Fox led Proposition 218 ("Right To Vote On Taxes Act"), sponsored by the association, as a constitutional follow-up to Proposition 13.
 During the November 1996 election, California voters approved the Proposition 218 initiative constitutional amendment.

-Proposition 218 established constitutional limits on the ability of local governments to levy benefit assessments on real property and property-related fees and charges.
-Proposition 218 also requires voter approval before a local government can impose, increase, or extend any local tax.
-Proposition 218 also constitutionally reserves to local voters the right to use the initiative power to reduce or repeal any local tax, assessment, fee or charge.
+Proposition 218 established constitutional limits on the ability of local governments to levy benefit assessments on real property and property-related fees.
+Proposition 218 also requires voter approval before a local government can impose, increase, or extend a local tax.
+Proposition 218 also constitutionally reserves to local voters the right to use the initiative power to reduce or repeal any local tax, assessment, fee, or charge.

 The Proposition 218 constitutional amendment is the only successful statewide ballot initiative sponsored by the association since its formation in 1989.